28 July 2022

 Don’t get me wrong, I’m not saying that construction firms should change for change’s sake.
 Thankfully, 99% of people in our industry aren’t going to adopt a new piece of tech just because they think it’s sexy.
 But the truth is, our sector is in a precarious position and change is necessary.

 Margins are slim and most projects currently yield about 3% profit – on a good day.
 On top of that, the cashflow nature of our business means that most firms, big or small, only need two or three consecutive projects to go south before they find themselves in real, serious trouble.
 And then there’s the fact that so many construction companies operate in a tight niche which means they’re exposed to market fluctuations and have nothing to fall back on if the sector they serve hits a slump.
-Material prices are sky-high, labour shortages are critical and there’s this threat of outliers waiting in the wings for an opportunity to diversify and gobble up market share from incumbents.
+Material prices are sky-high, labor shortages are critical and there’s this threat of outliers waiting in the wings for an opportunity to diversify and gobble up market share from incumbents.

 In short, there is no room for complacency.
 Construction companies need to find ways to operate more efficiently and do more with less, or their days are numbered.

 No technology is going to be a silver bullet for the challenges that construction firms face.
 But what I do believe is that the right kinds of tech, applied in the right way, with the proper groundwork and investment behind them are going to help provide the productivity gains that are needed.

 Productivity and other, less obvious types of value.

 What construction firms must start asking themselves is not, “what will this tech cost us?” but rather, “what value can it bring?”